Heart and Vascular Care

 - Dizzy spells

-Haseeb Jafri, MD, FACC, FHRS, electrophysiologist and cardiovascular specialist with Kettering Physician Network Heart & Vascular, says the condition is not life-threatening on its own, but it can lead to stroke or congestive heart failure if left untreated.
+Dr. Haseeb Jafri, an electrophysiologist, says the condition is not life-threatening, but it can lead to stroke or congestive heart failure if left untreated.

 How do I know if I’m at risk?